 Self-reliance and sustainability in the 21st century.

 I’m surprised by how often someone tells me, “I’m not an environmentalist, but I love Mother Earth News.”
 How can a person love Mother Earth News if they’re not concerned about the environment?
 Well, of course, they’re not saying that they’re not concerned about the environment.
 They’re declining membership in a “movement.”
 They’re interested in taking personal responsibility for the impact on the planet and its living things, but they’re not aligning themselves with any particular group.
 And this sense of personal responsibility is, as it turns out, a lot bigger and more powerful than the environmental “movement” ever was.
 Everyone is in favor of clean air and clean water.
 I think we who proudly call ourselves environmentalists or “cultural creatives” (the folks P.J.
-O’Rourke labeled “sandalistas”) should be asking ourselves why we’re not more popular.
+O’Rourke labeled “sandalistas”

 Those who have criticized environmentalists have done so largely on the basis that we suffer from a chicken-little complex, and that our anxieties are going to disrupt some important features of the status quo – unlimited natural resources, economic growth, expanding agricultural productivity and big, fast cars, to name a few.
 Jesus, Mohammed and the Buddha faced the same rap.
 They upset the status quo.
 They upset a lot of people.